angular-ui-tree/angular-ui-tree/README.md

 Angular UI NestedSortable
 ======================

-An Angularjs ui component that can sort nested lists and bind data, and it dosen't need to depend on jQuery.
+An AngularJS UI component that can sort nested lists, provides drag &amp; drop support and doesn't depend on jQuery.

 ## Features